alectrocute/handbrake-static/README.md

 }
 ```

-A more general example of using the HandBrake CLI binary in your project (which isn't the scope of this package) -
+A more general example of using the HandBrake CLI binary in your project (which isn't the scope of this package 🤷‍♂️) -

 ```js
 const handbrakePath = require("handbrake-static").path;